nuts-foundation/nuts-node/docs/pages/deployment/production-configuration.rst

     nuts http gen-token admin 365

 This command generates a token for a user named "admin" which is valid for 365 days.
 The user's name is used for logging HTTP requests.
-It outputs the token, which should be passed using ``--token`` or ``--token-file`` when performing CLI operations or as ``Authorization`` Bearer token header for client applications.
+It outputs the token, which should be used as ``Authorization`` Bearer token header for client applications.
-You can also save it to a file named ``.nuts-client.cfg`` in your user's home directory, which will be read by CLI when no other token flags are passed.
-See the server configuration and CLI command reference for more information.

 Diagnostics
 ***********